 Compression fractures.
 Spinal curvatures.
 Generalized poor health.
 You want to avoid these things!
-So do what you can to stay away osteoporosis.
-Nutrition is a huge aspect in doing exactly that, and Back And Neck Care Center is your Severna Park healthcare partner to direct you.
-Let's talk about some great osteoporosis-prevention lifestyle selections for your whole family.
+So do what you can to avoid osteoporosis.
+Nutrition is a big factor in doing just that, and Back And Neck Care Center is your Severna Park healthcare partner to guide you.
+Let's discuss some great osteoporosis-prevention lifestyle selections for your whole family.

-Back And Neck Care Center understands well the previously listed effects of osteoporosis in both men and women and that osteoporosis could be thought of as a disease of youth.
+Back And Neck Care Center knows well the previously listed outcomes of osteoporosis in both men and women and that osteoporosis could be considered a disease of youth.
 You build bone mass when you are young.
 If you build enough then, you'll have enough to lose a little as you age.
 Odd, isn't it?

 So, what can Severna Park patients do to stop osteoporosis?